PedroHenrique-git/-automated-tests/README.md

-# solid principles with typescript
+# automated-tests

-implementation of solid principles with typescript
+introduction to automated testing with jest